John Bigham, 1st Viscount Mersey

 John Charles Bigham, 1st Viscount Mersey, PC (3 August 1840 – 3 September 1929) was a British jurist and politician.
 After early success as a lawyer and a less successful spell as a politician, he was appointed a judge and worked in commercial law.

-After his retirement, Mersey remained active in public affairs and is probably best remembered for heading the official Board of Trade inquiries into the sinking of steamships, most notably RMS Titanic, RMS Lusitania and RMS Empress of Ireland.
+After his retirement, Mersey remained active in public affairs and is probably best remembered for heading the official Board of Trade inquiries into the sinking of steamships, most notably RMS Titanic, RMS Lusitania, and Falaba, which gave rise to the Thrasher incident.
+He also chaired the inquiry under the Canada Shipping Act into the sinking of RMS Empress of Ireland.

 Early life

 Bigham was born in Liverpool, the second son of John Bigham, a prosperous merchant, and his wife, Helen, née East.
 He was educated at the Liverpool Institute High School for Boys, and the University of London, where he studied law.